wlsoh/FYP-eVision/README.md

 </ul>

 ## Setup Requirements & Installation Guide
 *** Please check the <a href="./Z-e-Vision Installation Setup Guidance.docx">installation guide file</a> for complete info.
-If the model file was corrupted, please check <a href="./Z-Source Note.txt">source file</a> for obtain the resources.
+If the model file was corrupted, please check <a href="./Z-Source Note.txt">source file</a> to obtain the resources.